The Rice Purity Test: how does your score actually compare?

 What is the Rice Purity Test?

 The score is calculated by subtracting the number of checked boxes from 100.
 A higher score means fewer boxes checked.
 There is no good or bad result, the test simply measures the breadth of life experiences, which naturally varies by age, background, culture, and circumstance.
+Our Intimacy age quiz shows how you compare against national data.

 What is the average Rice Purity Score?

 The Rice Thresher survey of 124,952 students found a mean score of approximately 61.46.
 However, this sample consists entirely of Rice University students and likely skews older (18-22), more educated, and more affluent than the general population.
 The mean for the current post-TikTok generation of test-takers appears to sit in a similar range of 55-65, based on community data from Reddit and social media.
 FTN collects anonymous score and age data from submissions to build a more representative contemporary distribution over time.
+Our Human rarity calculator uses evidence-based questions to score where you fall.

 What counts as a "good" score?